watem-sedem/watem-sedem/docs/routing.rst

 window :math:`W`.
 This window :math:`W` can be defined in the ini-file with the :ref:`kernel - variable <maxkernel>`.

-In the flow chart, three features of the source pixel and two target pixels are accounted for to define a rule-bank for the routing direction: the height, the land cover code and the presence of grass strips.
-First, it is checked whether the targets are higher or lower than the source pixel.
-In case one of the target pixels is higher, than the flow will be defined by the other target based on the land cover code and presence of grass strips.
+In the flow chart, three features of the source pixel and the two target pixels are accounted for to define a rule-bank for the routing direction: the elevation, the land cover code and the presence of grass strips.
+First, the elevation of the target pixels is examined in relation to the source pixel's elevation.
+In case one of the target pixels is located at a higher elevation, the flow will be defined towards the other target based on the land cover code and presence of grass strips.

-If both target pixels are lower, the land cover code of both targets is checked.
-If both are different to the land cover code of the source, the `find_lower`-function is called.
-If one or both have a different land cover code, it is checked whether the pixels is (are) (a) grass strip(s): in this case the flow direction will always be defined by the grass strips.
+If the elevation of both target pixels is lower, the land cover code of the targets is checked.
+If they both have a different land cover code than that of the source, the `find_lower`-function is called.
+Additionally, if one or both have a different land cover code, it is checked whether the pixel(s) is/are (a) grass strip(s): in this case the flow direction will always be defined by the grass strips.

 The implementation of this rule-bank aims to satisfy following conditions: